 In my imagination I cook using recipes instead of improvising.
 When my children ask, “What are we having for dinner?”
 I’m able to answer with the names of actual dishes.
 This reassures them that someone, somewhere has taste-tested the food before them.
 This also spares me the daily trauma of watching my offspring tolerate meals made with home grown vegetables, dark scary grains, spontaneously seasoned sauces, and no names for anything.

 “Why,” my son once asked, “can’t we try the kind of macaroni and cheese that comes in a box?
 It’s really bright yellow!”
-He regretted the question instantly, because unlike that imaginary mother who laughs sweetly as an angel at such questions, the real mother explains things.
+He regretted the question instantly, because unlike that imaginary mother who laughs sweetly at such questions, the real mother explains things.
 Or according to the daughter in the family, she rants.